DeltaTho/GameDev-Collection/ReadMe.txt

 Shipwrecked:
+**TO RUN install WarcraftIII The Frozen Throne and insert the .w3x file into the maps folder associated with the game's install.
+The game can be launched via the custom games menu in either single player, or ideally multiplayer.  **

 This was ironically never supposed to be what it is.
 Shipwrecked originally started because I wanted to experiment with class design concepts.
 Piece by piece, new and existing spells found synergies in each other as various character archtypes began to